Bou Inania Madrasa: Minaret

-Decoration of the madrasa
+Decoration

 The madrasa's decoration is highly refined and echoes the style that was established by the slightly earlier and smaller, but equally ornate, Madrasa al-'Attarin and Madrasa al-Sahrij.
 The style is most evident in the courtyard but repeated in other parts of the building.
 The lower walls and pillars are covered in elaborate zellij mosaic tilework forming complex geometric patterns, while a band of epigraphic or calligraphic tiles in a sgraffito-style runs above this along most of the courtyard.
-The middle and upper walls above this are covered in finely-carved stucco with a harmonious variety of motifs including arabesques, muqarnas (especially around the windows and in the archways leading to the side chambers), Arabic calligraphic inscriptions (particularly at the middle of pillars and around the eastern and western doorways), and more geometric patterns.
+The middle and upper walls above this are covered in finely carved stucco with a harmonious variety of motifs including arabesques, muqarnas (especially around the windows and in the archways leading to the side chambers), Arabic calligraphic inscriptions (particularly at the middle of pillars and around the eastern and western doorways), and more geometric patterns.
 The spaces between the pillars of the gallery and below the windows are highlighted with carved cedar wood elements, while the walls above the stucco decoration also transition to surfaces of cedar wood carved with more arabesque motifs and Arabic inscriptions.
 Lastly, the top of the walls is overshadows by a wooden canopy supported by corbels.

 Both the prayer hall and the lateral study rooms off the main courtyard feature more stucco decoration along their upper walls, as well as windows with coloured glass set into stucco grilles.
 The mihrab of the prayer hall is itself also richly decorated with carved stucco, as is common to other Moroccan mosques.
 The cedar wood doors to the lateral chambers on the northeast and southwest sides of the courtyard are also finely carved, featuring bands of Arabic calligraphy and mostly covered with an with interlacing geometric star pattern with arabesque fillings.

+Adjacent structures

 The ablutions house (Dar al-Wudu)

 Opposite the main doorway of the madrasa is the entrance to the dar al-wuḍūʾ ("house of ablutions") for washing limbs and face before prayers.
 Like the rest of the madrasa, it was built by Sultan Abu Inan and served both the madrasa and the wider public.
 It is supplied with plenty of water which is used to wash away waste from the latrines included inside it.
 Some remnants of Marinid-era decoration in stucco and cedar wood have survived on its upper walls inside.